-After your hike, or your visit to the Frank Slide Interpretive Centre, you’ll probably have worked up an appetite.
+After your hike or your visit to the Frank Slide Interpretive Centre, you’ll probably have worked up an appetite.
 I really enjoyed Stone’s Throw Cafe located at 13019 20 Ave Blairmore.
-It’s where the locals hang out and the homemade goodies, friendly service and cozy atmosphere reminded me more of a cafe in Europe than in Canada (trust me that’s a good thing, Europeans know how to do cafes!)
+It’s where the locals hang out.
+And the homemade goodies, friendly service and cosy atmosphere reminded me more of a cafe in Europe than in Canada (trust me that’s a good thing, Europeans know how to do cafes!)

 Downtown Coleman Walking Tour

-There’s also a 1 to 1.5 hour self-guided walking tour through Coleman.
+There’s also a 1 to 1.5-hour self-guided walking tour through Coleman.
 It’s a historic town that grew up around the mine in the early 1900s.
 Highlights include the Coleman National Historic Site and the Coke Ovens, along with historic buildings.
-The route is well signed and will give you an overview of the area’s history.
+The route is well signed.
+And it will give you an overview of the area’s history.

 Heritage Driving Route

 It’s also worth taking a drive or cycling through the beautiful Crownest River Valley through the communities of Coleman, Blairmore, Frank, Hillcrest and Bellevue.
 The 20 km long route will show you the highlights of these mining towns.